Leica T vs TL

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The T Typ 701 and the TL are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+However, optional viewfinders – the Visoflex (Typ 020) for the T Typ 701 and the Visoflex (Typ 020) for the TL – are available as accessories.
 The adjacent table lists some of the other core features of the Leica T and Leica TL along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Leica T better than the Leica TL or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been available for much longer (launched in April 2014).